MerlinMagic2018/Lightning-Cash/doc/README.md

 Unpack the files into a directory and run:

-- `bin/lightningcash-qt` (GUI) or
+- `bin/lightningcash_gold-qt` (GUI) or
-- `bin/lightningcashd` (headless)
+- `bin/lightningcash_goldd` (headless)

 ### Windows

-Unpack the files into a directory, and then run lightningcash-qt.exe.
+Unpack the files into a directory, and then run lightningcash_gold-qt.exe.

 ### OS X

-Drag LightningCash-Core to your applications folder, and then run LightningCash-Core.
+Drag LightningCash-Gold-Core to your applications folder, and then run LightningCash_gold-Core.

 ### Need Help?

-* See the documentation at the [LightningCash homepage](https://lightningca.sh/) for help and more information.
+* See the documentation at the [LightningCash-Gold homepage](http://lightningcash-gold.tk/) for help and more information.
-* Ask for help on [#lightningcash](http://webchat.freenode.net?channels=lightningcash) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=lightningcash).
-* Ask for help on the [LightningCashTalk](https://lightningcashtalk.io/) forums.
+* Ask for help on [#lightningcash Discord Channel](https://discord.gg/Q69zY4Y)

 Building
 ---------------------